SethiAbhinav/HealthHelpAI/README.md

 # MedReminder

 ## Overview
 MedReminder is a simple and effective web application designed to help users keep track of their medications.
 It allows users to log in, register, and manage their medication schedules, including adding, updating, and deleting medications.
 The application also supports image uploads for prescription recognition and integrates with MindsDB for health queries.
+The user receives a WhatsApp message as a reminder to take his medicine dose.

 ## Features
 - User authentication (login and registration)
 - Medication management (add, update, delete)
-- Upload prescription images for automatic medication extraction
+- Upload prescription images for automatic medication and dosage extraction
 - Health query feature powered by AI
 - User-friendly interface built with Streamlit